CodeNow/api/README.md

 npm install -g npm-shrinkwrap
 ```

+Note: I decided to make it a required global install because it seems scary to me to make shrinkwrap shrinkwrap itself.

 This installs Uber's awesome shrinkwrap utility.
 It has a few more bells and whistles than `npm`'s.

 When you are adding a dependency, do your `npm install --save(-dev)` as you normally would.
 Then, when everything is confirmed to be working, run `npm run shrinkwrap` to generate a new `npm-shrinkwrap.json`.
 This will shrinkwrap all your dependencies and dev dependencies, updating `npm-shrinkwrap.json`.